turon/openthread/doc/spinel-protocol-src/spinel-tech-thread.md

 * `b`: `true` if neighbor is a child, `false` otherwise.
 * `L`: Link Frame Counter
 * `L`: MLE Frame Counter

+### PROP 5632: PROP_MESHCOP_JOINER_ENABLED
+* Type: Read-Write
+* Packed-Encoding: `b`

+Enables the Joiner mode of operation.

+### PROP 5633: PROP_MESHCOP_JOINER_CREDENTIAL
+* Type: Read-Write
+* Packed-Encoding: `U`

+The PSKd or JPAKE "connect code" for authenticating a new Joiner device to the Commissioner.

+### PROP 5634: PROP_MESHCOP_JOINER_PROVISIONING_URL
+* Type: Read-Write
+* Packed-Encoding: `U`

+The optionally URL for specifying which Commissioning application is best suited to provision this Joiner device.

+### PROP 5635: PROP_MESHCOP_BORDER_AGENT_ENABLED
+* Type: Read-Write
+* Packed-Encoding: `b`

+Begins MeshCoP Border Agent proxy service on the node.
+This will translate all incoming MeshCoP port :MM traffic to :MC and forward to the host, and translate :MC traffic destined to the NCP to appropriate :MM Thread Management Framework commands.